 Monsoon Blooms sells natural cotton garments dyed with Ayurvedic medicinal herbs, part of India’s ancient remedy system.
 (Their dye house in Kerala even sells clothing to locals based on their ailments.)

-Cool-jams sleepwear, to start with evolved for the Canadian Armed Forces, uses a moisture-wicking fabric to assist warfare night time sweats due to situations like menopause, diabetes, and weight problems.
+Cool-jams sleepwear, evolved for the Canadian Armed Forces, uses a moisture-wicking fabric to assist warfare nighttime sweats due to menopause, diabetes, and weight problems.